bisson2000/train-maniacs/README.md

 ### Aditional information

-The server pack has the following mods removed:
+The server pack has the following mods removed, because they are client-side only:
+- better ping display
 - bwncr (bad wither no cookie)
 - Ding
 - entity_texture_features
 - ExtremeSoundMuffler
+- Fast IP Ping
 - gpumemleakfix
 - ImmediatelyFast
 - MouseTweaks